AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Extended Methodology and Supplemental Results

-Below is the link to the prompts used to evaluate Visual Language Models (VLMs) and to guide the image generation process.
-These were adapted directly from the MMVP benchmark to ensure consistency across tasks: AMVICC-Benchmark Prompts
+Below is a link to the prompts used to guide the image generation process.
+The prompts are adapted directly from the MMVP benchmark to ensure consistency across tasks: \href{https://github.com/AahanaB24/AMVICC/blob/main/scripts/AMVICC.csv}{AMVICC Prompt Set}